Skip To Main Content

 Photo banner with photos of kids in stem class and at stem competition

-The STEM program at Abrams incorporates Science, Technology, Engineering, Art, and Mathematics.
+The STEAM program at Abrams incorporates Science, Technology, Engineering, Art, and Mathematics.
 Students use the Engineering Design process steps to Ask, Imagine, Plan, Create, and Improve a problem or task.
 Students also learn to collaborate, compromise and problem-solve with their peers.
-Every student in the school now has access to a STEM curriculum during the Related Arts rotation.
-The fourth and fifth-grade students at Abrams have an opportunity to participate in the school STEM club which competes at a district-level competition in the spring.
+Every student in the school now has access to a STEAM curriculum during the Related Arts rotation.
+The fourth and fifth-grade students at Abrams have an opportunity to participate in the school STEAM club which competes at a district-level competition in the spring.

 Did you know that...